Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-US-Based-Bootstrapped-Startups.md

 Once this is done, you are all set to begin the process of enabling the Expensify Card.
 Not just for you, but if you have a co-founder, you can also issue them a card.

 ## Step 5: Get the Expensify Card
 If you linked your business bank account in the previous step, you are immediately eligible for the Expensify Card.
-The Expensify Card is included with your Free Plan workspace, earns you 1% cash back on all US purchases (2% if you spend $250k+/mo across cards), and they are all stored in your team’s workspace.
+The Expensify Card is included with your Free Plan workspace, it earns you up to 2% cash back, and they are all stored in your team’s workspace.
 It’s easy to apply, and it takes minutes!

 Here’s how to enable the Expensify Card: